-5 Great Halal Restaurants on Sukhumvit
+5 Great Halal Food Restaurants in Bangkok Sukhumvit

 Arabic and Indian Restaurants on Sukhumvit Soi 3/1

-Always busy, Al-Hussain serves up delicious Indian and pan-Arabic dishes with a friendly, English speaking host who all the staff call “Pappa”.
+Always busy, Al-Hussain serves up delicious Indian and pan-Arabic halal dishes with a friendly, English speaking host who all the staff call “Pappa”.
 Naan breads come fresh from the oven, and the fragrant seekh kebabs straight off the coals, made with minced lamb and plenty of herbs and tingling spice (150 baht).
 Butter chicken curry is another popular dish, served with large chunks of chicken breast in a thick and creamy sauce (200 baht).
 Big screen TVs are usually showing the latest cricket match, both inside and on the more atmospheric terrace.
 Located 30 metres down Soi 3/1 on the left hand side – look out for the gleaming stainless steel handrails – this is a great spot for watching the captivating nightlife spectacle of this most unique of Bangkok streets.

-2Nefertiti Restaurant - Egyptian, pan-Arabic
+2Nefertiti Restaurant - Egyptian, pan-Arabic0

 - Opening Hours: 18:00 - late